 These two job design theories of motivation-Herzberg's theory and the job characteristics model-have led to the development and refinement of a strategy used to motivate workers through job redesign.
-This intervention strategy is called job enrichment, and it involves redesigning jobs to give workers job enrichment a motivational program that involves redesigning jobs to give workers a greater role in the planning, execution, and evaluation of their work greater responsibility in the planning, execution, and evaluation of their work.
+This intervention strategy is called job enrichment, and it involves redesigning jobs to give workers greater responsibility in the planning, execution, and evaluation of their work.
 (Note that job enrichment is not the same as job enlargement, because job enrichment raises the level of responsibility associated with a job, whereas job enlargement does not.)
 When job enrichment is used as a motivational strategy, workers may actually take on some of the tasks that were previously performed by higher-level supervisors, such as allocating work tasks, appraising their own work performance, setting output quotas, and making their own personnel decisions (including hiring, firing, giving raises, and the like).
 These programs typically include the following elements: